johnvenkiah/CI_PP3_John_Venkiah/docs/validation/validation.md

 # Validation

-Below are screenshots of the files passing validation tests
+Below are screenshots of the Python files passing validation tests.

 ## Pylint